 General guidelines include:

-- Candles, incense burners, oil lamps or other personal items that have open flames or that smolder, are prohibited in work areas (individual or group), conference rooms, restrooms, etc. in all campus buildings, regardless of whether the item has been lit.
+- Candles, incense burners, oil lamps or other personal items that have open flames or that smolder, are prohibited in work areas (individual or group), conference rooms, restrooms, etc. in all campus buildings, regardless of whether the item has been lit

 - Candles, flame effects, or pyrotechnics used for banquets, ceremonies, science demonstrations, theatrical productions, indoor fireworks or other entertainment are addressed in a separate SAP 24.01.01.M7.01 – Use of Pyrotechnics, Flame Effects, or Laser Light Shows

 - This use of candles does not apply to such devices used in the course and scope of University or Agency sponsored research or activities necessary to conduct business operations.
-If the burning of a candle(s) is permitted under the above-mentioned exemption, the candle must be in a glass or similar container and kept away from combustible materials.
+If the burning of a candle(s) is permitted under the above-mentioned exemption, the candle must be in a glass or similar container and kept away from combustible materials

 Students living in residence halls and University-owned apartments are governed by similar but separate rules administered by the Department of Residence Life.